-Thailand suspends patent processing for medical marijuana
+Thailand suspends patent applications for medical marijuana

-BANGKOK (AP) — Thailand’s military government has suspended the licensing of commercial marijuana-based products for medical use amid concern that foreign pharmaceutical companies might try to monopolize the market.
+BANGKOK (AP) — Thailand’s military government on Monday suspended the licensing of commercial marijuana-based products for medical use amid concern that foreign pharmaceutical companies might try to monopolize the market.

-Monday’s decree orders the director of the Department of Intellectual Property to invalidate all patent applications for medical marijuana products, declaring that for the time being commercial products from marijuana or having the same molecular structure as the plant are not supported under intellectual property laws.
+Prime Minister Prayuth Chan-ocha’s decree orders the director of the Department of Intellectual Property to invalidate all patent applications for medical marijuana products, declaring that for the time being commercial products from marijuana or having the same molecular structure as the plant are not supported under intellectual property laws.

 The decree says it will remain in effect until legislation on medical marijuana comes into force.
 Parliament last month legalized the regulated use of medical marijuana but the legislation must be signed by King Maha Vajiralongkorn to become law.
+At that point, new applications are expected to be allowed that meet conditions specified under the law.

-Prime Minister Prayuth Chan-ocha’s order was issued under special powers the military government gave him to implement laws.
+The order was issued under special powers the military government that seized power in 2014 gave itself to implement laws without approval from Parliament.

 Most Read Business Stories